 Then all you need to do is be patient.
-The ideal is to wait at least 2 seasons and probably 3 before harvesting.
+The idea is to wait at least 2 seasons and probably 3 before harvesting.
 It may be hard to resist tasting the first spears to emerge, but go easy on the plants until they mature.
 You’ll be rewarded in the long run!

 Bent spears are caused by insects feeding or damage from cutting adjacent stalks.
 The damaged stalk grows normally on the side away from the wound, causing the spear to bend.

 A well-drained bed will have minimal disease problems.
 Black and red asparagus beetles can be a challenge, damaging the foliage and weakening the roots.
-Usually you can control them with hand picking.
+Usually, you can control them with hand picking.
 Just drop them into a bucket of soapy water.

 Harvest and Storage

 Once asparagus plants are strong enough to be harvested, cut all new shoots in spring when they are about 8 inches tall, snapping them off at the soil line.
 Many seasoned gardeners use a knife to cut below the soil line, but it is important to avoid cutting into emerging spears nearby.
 Also, the knife can spread any disease from one plant to the next.